-An independent researcher said he found “palpable resistance” among health officials to a drug-treatment program the UN hopes will convince the government to pursue a voluntary approach to treating drug addiction.
+An independent researcher said he found “palpable resistance” among health officials to a drug treatment program the UN hoped would convince the government to pursue a voluntary approach to treating drug addiction.

-Hoping to convince the government that there is a better way to treat drug addicts, the UNODC launched the pilot voluntary program for drug users in 10 communes around Cambodia in February 2009.
+To help convince the government of a better way to treat drug addicts, the UNODC launched the pilot voluntary program for drug users in 10 communes around Cambodia in February 2009.
 And though the pilot program came to its natural end in March, the UNODC is using it as a model for a similar effort it plans to launch this month in partnership with the government.

-Mr Klein wrote in an e-mail on Sunday that he found officials understanding of the country’s drug problem to be limited.
+Mr Klein wrote in an email on Sunday that he found a limited understanding among officials about the country’s drug problem.

-“Most of the people in positions of authority that I met, in the NACD [National Authority for Combating Drugs] and the ministries, did not seem to have a good understanding of drug use, what motivates people, what the drug experience is like, what the potential problems are,” Mr Klein wrote.
+“Most of the people in positions of authority that I met, in the NACD and the ministries, did not seem to have a good understanding of drug use, what motivates people, what the drug experience is like, what the potential problems are,” Mr Klein wrote.

-He also attributed resistance to the voluntary program to a lack or resources.
+He also attributed resistance to the voluntary program on a lack or resources.

 “One of the problems for health practitioners is that drug treatment eats into their budget and that no clear therapeutic [models] are available,” he wrote.
 “So some would like not to go there at all [addiction treatment] and leave drug users to their own devices…or leave it to other agencies.”

-Graham Shaw, a technical officer on drug use for the World Health Organization in Cambodia, said he found that Mr Klein’s report gave an incomplete account of what UNODC’s pilot program had achieved.
-Nor did it explain exactly how the $1.1 million was spent, he said.
+Graham Shaw, a technical officer on drug use for the World Health Organization in Cambodia, said he found Mr Klein’s report gave an incomplete account of what UNODC’s pilot program had achieved.
+Nor did it explain how exactly the $1.1 million was spent, he said.

 Mr Shaw also said the Health Ministry was learning to take its share of responsibility for addressing the country’s drug problem.